 Poshmark is a marketplace where merchants offer fashion-related items to interested buyers.
 The company differs from other operators (e.g. eBay) by incorporating social elements, such as likes and followers, into the platform.

 Poshmark makes money via commissions on peer-to-peer sales, its premium boutique service, as well as by taking a cut on products sold via wholesale.

 Founded in 2011 and headquartered in Redwood City, California, the company has proven to be hugely successful.
 More than 60 million users access its platform every month.
-Poshmark recently filed for an IPO and is expected to go public by the end of 2020.
+Poshmark went public in January 2021.